oscarrc/nts-web/README.md

 This is still a work in progress, so expect some bugs and issues.

+#### TODOs

+- [ ] Implement midi passthrough (in progress, but [I need a controller for testing](https://ko-fi.com/oscarrc))

 If you miss any feature, please, request it.

+### How it works

+1. Connect your [NTS-1 device](https://amzn.to/3j3yu2Q) to the computer
+2. Go to the [NTS-web page](https://nts-web.oscarrc.me) (if you're already there just refresh the page)
+3. Start tweaking parameters

 ### Features

 * Installable, and works offline as a PWA
 * Control any parameter from within the app
+    * Changes made on the NTS-1 device reflect on the app
+* Six patch banks
-* Import and export your patches
+    * Import and export your patches per bank
 * Play with the on screen keyboard
     * Change the starting octave
     * Send pitch bend
 * Sequence melodies with the built-in sequencer
     * Control the tempo of the sequencer
     * Play notes any octave
+* Six sequence banks
+    * Import and export your sequences per bank
-* Save and load your sequences
+* Save and load the whole app state including parameters, patches and sequences in one file

 ### Found a bug?